Chemical/Hazardous Waste

 1. Label your chemical waste containers.

-If the chemical is in its original container with the manufacturer’s label intact, and there are symbols or words on the label indicating the chemical is flammable, corrosive, reactive, and/or toxic, the chemical is considered hazardous waste.
+• If the chemical is in its original container with the manufacturer’s label intact, and there are symbols or words on the label indicating the chemical is flammable, corrosive, reactive, and/or toxic, the chemical is considered hazardous waste.
 Add the words “HAZARDOUS WASTE” to the label.
 Handwritten is acceptable.
 Do not obscure the original label.
+You do not need to add another label.

 List all chemicals for pickup on the form.
 It is not necessary to list the manufacturer or brand of the chemical.